 When it comes to making scones (and biscuits and pie dough), it’s best to work with COLD ingredients.
 It’s also a good idea to chill your mixing bowl.

 The baked nectarine scones will soft a little crunchy on the outside, but soft and fluffy in the interior.
-They’re best eaten warm, fresh from the oven.
+Best eaten warm, fresh from the oven.

 Nectarine Scones